-1. Because of the way that human beings interact with laptops, studies indicated that students who take notes on laptops don’t learn nearly as much as those who write out their notes on notepads.
+1. Because of the way that human beings interact with laptops, studies indicate that students who take notes on laptops don’t learn nearly as much as those who write out their notes on paper.

 2. This learning differential doesn’t exist only because students are distracted on their laptops by other things.
 It’s actually the use of the laptop itself.
-What happens is that students taking notes on a laptop attempt to capture everything that’s being said, so that they’re acting more like passive recipients of information — like stenographers — than actually thinking about what’s being said.
+What happens is that students taking notes on a laptop attempt to capture everything that’s being said, so that they’re acting more like passive recipients of information — like stenographers — than actually thinking about the lecture.

-On the other hand, students who take notes by hand have to think about what they’re writing down, because they can’t possibly capture everything.
+On the other hand, students who take notes on paper have to think about what they’re writing down because they can’t possibly capture everything.
 That means they’re more cognitively engaged with the lecture material than the laptop note taker.
-Even a week later, students who take notes by hand score higher on tests for both conceptual and factual content than laptop note takers.
+Even a week later, students who took notes on paper scored higher on tests for both conceptual and factual content than laptop note takers.

 3. But students ARE ALSO distracted by other things on their laptops: according to other studies, 40% of the time students are looking at non-course related material while in class if they’re using a laptop in class.
 Facebook, email, chats, etc.

-1. Because students aren’t learning as much, they complain about the quality of their education (yes, a result noted in the study as well).
+1. Because students aren’t learning as much, they complain about the quality of their education (yes, a result noted in one study as well).

 3. To appear innovative, they then spend a lot of money on educational technology that puts learning onto a screen.

-5. You have your current higher educational system that everyone says is “broken” because of “outmoded instructional methods” but that no one thought was “broken” until relatively recently (say the last ten to fifteen years).
+5. As a result, we have a higher educational system that everyone says is “broken” because of “outmoded instructional methods” but that no one thought was “broken” until relatively recently (say the last ten to fifteen years).